BA (Hons) Fashion Design & Garment Technology

 On receipt of your application, you will be asked to provide a portfolio that demonstrates your ideas and abilities creatively.
 This may showcase work you have done at school or college, alternatively this may capture independently devised projects.
 You will then be invited for interview in which you are able to discuss the course and ask any questions you may have.

-Books for suggested reading based around module topics are available to borrow from the Learning Resource Centre, however some students like to purchase their own copies.
+Books for suggested reading based around module topics are available to borrow from the Learning & Research Centre, however some students like to purchase their own copies.

 Some materials are provided for group projects however students purchase their own fabrics for final major projects (this can vary dependent upon fabric choice).